 1. Focus on nutrition

 Most healthy diets have the same foods on them and there is still no weight management diet that will ever beat eating real foods.
 This is just a fact so do yourself a favor and make peace with that so you can get on with learning how to make healthy foods taste delicious and convenient.

 If you compare all the healthy eating plans, you’ll notice that about 80% of the foods they recommend are the same: There’s an emphasis on lean protein (eggs, fish, and chicken) and plant-based carbs.
 You’ll also notice that these charts don’t have boxed cereals, sausage rolls, pastries, sodas, meat products, and Lean Cuisines on them.

 Here’s how focusing on nutrition is different from dieting and more sustainable.

 When your goal is to lose 10, 20, 100 pounds, losing that set number of pounds IS your focus.
 But when you focus on nutrition, you’ll learn to buy real foods and learn convenient ways to prepare them.
 Food prepping can be your convenience-food option.
-Did you know that when you eat real foods, you’re likely to end or lessen food cravings.
-It’s the stuff that they put in processed foods that is making you crave them… like a smoker craves tobacco.
+Did you know that when you eat real foods, you’re likely to end or lessen food cravings?
+It’s the stuff that they put in processed foods that are making you crave them… like a smoker craves tobacco.
 Little by little, wean yourself off the junk with great tasting eats.
 When you focus on nutrition, you’re making sure you get the essential nutrients–iron, fiber, Vitamin K, Minerals, etc. It’s a whole different world and one that is really fascinating to explore.
 By focusing on nutrition, you’ll also lose the “diet” mentality.
 You’ll stop wondering about and looking for the newest diet.
 Whatever new eating plan (the healthy ones, anyway) that may be trending next year, it won’t be that much different from the real food plan.

 - 20% of your foods from naturally-sourced fats.
 Go for the healthy options extra virgin olive oil, avocado, salmon, and eggs.